anywhichway/jovial/README.md

 The *.object* key points to the target object.

 The *.errors* key points to an object for which there will be one key for every property that failed validation.
-The form is a follows:
+The form is as follows:

 ```
 {<property>: